bspinheiro/bspinheiro/README.md

 ## Hi there 👋
 - 👨🏻‍💻 I’m a proud student at [42.rio](www.42.rio)
 - 🎓 Former camper at [Le Wagon](www.lewagon.com)
-- 🌐 EN FR PT Speaker
+- 🌐 EN FR PT proficent speaker
 - ♒️ Arts, coffee and nature keep me grounded
 - ⚓️ I used to be an Officer on drillships